noispuc/ICODA_EFFECT_Brazil/Database Scripts and Metada/README.md

 ## DATABASE SCRIPTS AND METADA

-Folder assigned for the display of the scripts and metada from COVID19 related data
+Folder assigned for the scripts and metada from COVID19 related data